danielabar/meblog/src/markdown/debug-github-action.md

 psql:/docker-entrypoint-initdb.d/init.sql: error: could not read from input file: Is a directory
 ```

 This reveals another clue, so the database fails to start because it tried to run `init.sql` but was unable to find it.
-So what is this file?
+Before moving on, to exit the debug session, enter `touch continue` in the runner ssh session, this will end it and the workflow on Github will continue to run after this point.

+Back to the investigation, what is this `init.sql` file that the Postgres container logs reported as not being able to read?
 The `postgres:13` Docker image has support for running one-time initialization sql files.
 The first time the database is being created, if any files are found in directory `/docker-entrypoint-initdb.d`, then they will be run.

 For this project, `init.sql` is located in the project root and is only intended to be used for development and CI where Postgres is run in a container: